Alternative Energy (composition)

 Alternative Energy is a symphony for electronica and orchestra in four movements by the American composer Mason Bates.
 The work was commissioned by the Chicago Symphony Orchestra, for whom Bates was then composer-in-residence.
 It was premiered by the orchestra under conductor Riccardo Muti at Symphony Center in Chicago, February 2, 2012.

 Composition

-Inspiration

 Similar to Bates's first symphony Liquid Interface, Alternative Energy chronicles environmental devastation of the Earth over a large timespan.
 Bates described the meaning of the work in the score program notes, writing:

 Alternative Energy is an 'energy symphony' spanning four movements and hundreds of years.
 Beginning in a rustic Midwestern junkyard in the late 19th Century, the piece travels through ever greater and more powerful forces of energy — a present-day particle collider, a futuristic Chinese nuclear plant — until it reaches a future Icelandic rainforest, where humanity’s last inhabitants seek a return to a simpler way of life.

-Structure

 The symphony has a duration of roughly 25 minutes and is composed in four movements: